Logiqx/sse-results/docs/tech/development.md

 #### Build

-The Docker build process will convert any Jupyter notebooks (.ipynb files) to regular Python (.py files), run all of the unit tests, system tests and finally, run the reporting itself.
-If all of these steps are successful then the newly built Docker image will be tagged "latest".
+The Docker image for the project is created by running a shell script from within the project root:

 ```shell
 $ bin/docker_build.sh
 ```

-n.b.
+The build script will convert the Jupyter Notebooks to regular Python scripts, build a Docker image, run all of the unit tests and run the actual reports.
+If all of these steps are successful then the Docker image will be tagged as the "latest" and will be available for re-use.

+Note: The very first build will take a lot longer to complete because it has to build image layers for Python; bundling up all of the required third party libraries, etc.

 After a successful build the reports can subsequently be run by running `bin/reports.sh`.